tonyfast/tonyfast/README.md

 # ℹ️ about tonyfast

-tonyfast is a designer, developer, and scientist with expertise in open source scientific software and accessibility. they are a [distinguished project jupyter contributor][distinguished] advocating for equity in computational literacy and digital accessibility in open science technologies.
+tonyfast is an accessibility and disability advocate with expertise in open-source design, development, and science. they are passionate about advocating for equitable computational literature and digital accessibility for disabled scientists.

 * [📓 notebooks][Notebooks]
 * [💀 deathbeds][deathbeds]